Mosasraj/MPMC-Skill-Assesment-1/README.md

 5.Perform the following steps for each byte:

-  Move the data from Block A (pointed by R0) to Accumulator A.
+  -Move the data from Block A (pointed by R0) to Accumulator A.

-  Store that value temporarily in R3.
+  -Store that value temporarily in R3.

-  Move the data from Block B (pointed by R1) to Accumulator A.
+  -Move the data from Block B (pointed by R1) to Accumulator A.

-  Copy this value to Block A (R0).
+  -Copy this value to Block A (R0).

-  Retrieve the original Block A value from R3 and store it in Block B (R1).
+  -Retrieve the original Block A value from R3 and store it in Block B (R1).

-  Increment both R0 and R1 to point to the next byte.
+  -Increment both R0 and R1 to point to the next byte.

-  Decrement R2 until it becomes zero.
+  -Decrement R2 until it becomes zero.

 6.When R2 = 0, the data exchange is complete.